 The District Court’s decision may dissuade litigants, charged with destroying documents after litigation began or became reasonably foreseeable, from arguing that such destruction was unintentional.
 The Court’s decision is currently available online only to those with a PACER account; however, below is a link to an article concerning the Court’s decision.

+David S. Rich is the founding member of the Law Offices of David S. Rich, LLC.
+New York Employment & Business Litigation Law firm.
 Mr. David Rich has represented clients in, among other civil and commercial matters, breach of contract actions, business torts cases, bankruptcy and adversary proceedings, civil racketeering actions, oppressed minority shareholder disputes, product liability litigation, franchisor-franchisee litigation, qui tam actions, divorce actions and post-divorce judgment proceedings.

 Schedule your initial consultation today.